 - Custom options for blocks (including pre-built blocks and patterns)

 Now, hesitate no more and go to our first candidate:

-Atomic Blocks provides users with 15 pre-built diverse blocks such as Testimonials, Contact info and map, Service 3 and 4 columns, Pricing, etc. Personally, I think they would match a business website quite well.
+Genesis Blocks - or its former name was Atomic Blocks - provides users with 15 pre-built diverse blocks such as Testimonials, Contact info and map, Service 3 and 4 columns, Pricing, etc. Personally, I think they would match a business website quite well.